matheusfsiqueira/matheusfsiqueira/README.md

 ## Bio

-Consultant in Transportation Planning at LOGIT and PhD Researcher at the Federal University of Ceará with experience of over 5 years in demand studies for road concessions (EVTEA's or private clients), mobility plans, road safety analysis and spatial data analysis.
-I have solid knowledge in demand modeling, macrosimulation, use of panel econometric models, traffic and demand projections, and level of service analysis (HCM);
+Consultant in Transportation Planning and Doctoral Researcher at the Federal University of Ceará with experience of over 5 years in demand studies for road concessions (EVTEA's/private clients), mobility masterplans, road safety analyses and spatial data analyses.
+I have solid knowledge in travel demand modeling, macrosimulation, use of panel econometric models, traffic and demand projections, and level of service analysis (HCM);

 I consider myself an innovative person, seeking to improve processes with new tools and bring analyses with greater added value, but also adaptable to the challenges that are placed before me.
 I have a Masters degree in Transportation Engineering (MSc.) from the Graduate Program in Transportation Engineering at the Federal University of Ceará (UFC), an Ingénieur from Ecole Centrale de Marseille (Master Degree) and a Civil Engineer (BSc.) from UFC.